Manitoba Liberal Party: Further decline (1993–2013)

-Rebuilding the Party (2013–present)
+Minor party (2010s–present)

+The 2011 provincial election resulted in Jon Gerrard being the only Liberal MLA being elected.
+He subsequently announced his intention to resign as party leader after serving in the position for 15 years.

 On October 26, 2013, the Manitoba Liberal Party held a leadership convention in Winnipeg.
 The contested nomination saw three individuals put their name forward: Bob Axworthy (younger brother of Lloyd Axworthy, former MP, federal Minister of various portfolios, and MLA), Rana Bokhari, and Dougald Lamont.
-Rana Bokhari was elected leader of the party with 431 ballots cast.
+Bokhari was elected leader of the party with 431 ballots cast.

-In preparation of the 2016 Manitoba general election, the Liberals nominated candidates.
+In preparation of the 2016 Manitoba general election, the Liberals nominated candidates in all 57 ridings.
 The party initially had high hopes for the election after a strong showing by the federal Liberals in the 2015 federal election, in which they took all but one seat in Winnipeg.
-By the time of the writ, Elections Manitoba disqualified 4 candidates due to improper paperwork and 1 for being an enumerator while collecting signatures for her candidacy.
-The Liberals found their pre-writ polling of approximately 25% fall to 14% on Election Day.
-On May 7, 2016, Bokhari announced that she would not lead the party into the next election but would remain on as leader until her successor was chosen.
-Judy Klassen served as the interim leader of the Manitoba Liberal Party until June 13, 2017 when she stepped down to become a leadership candidate.
-Dougald Lamont was elected Manitoba Liberal leader at the October 21, 2017 Liberal leadership election, defeating MLA Cindy Lamoureux on the second ballot by eight votes.
+By the time of the writ, Elections Manitoba disqualified four candidates due to improper paperwork and a fifth for being an enumerator while collecting signatures for her candidacy.
+The Liberals found their pre-writ polling of approximately 25% fall to 14% on Election Day, gaining two seats.
+Bokhari would finish third in her own seat of Fort Rouge.
+On May 7, 2016, Bokhari announced that she would not lead the party into the next election but would remain on as leader until her successor was chosen, though she would ultimately resign in September to enter the private sector.
+Judy Klassen, one of the two new Liberal MLAs elected in 2016 along with Cindy Lamoureux, served as the interim leader of the Manitoba Liberal Party until June 13, 2017, when she stepped down to become a leadership candidate.
+Dougald Lamont would ultimately be elected Manitoba Liberal leader at the October 21, 2017 Liberal leadership election, defeating Cindy Lamoureux on the second ballot by eight votes.